dusanradivojevic/Facebook_clone/README.md

 # Facebook clone
-Simple Facebook clone application made with React.
+Facebook clone application made with React.

 ## Description
 This web application represents front page of Facebook with some base functionalities, such as reading and writting posts and comments, adding likes and Google authentication login.